 The camp mailing address is:

 U.S. Mail – PO Box 210, Cedar Mountain, NC 28718-0210

 UPS/ Fed Ex – 1234 High Rocks Road, Brevard, NC 28712

-Speedy ways to get a message to your son are to fax your message or send it by email.
-You may email your son at: email@example.com.
+The speedy way to get a message to your camp is to send it by email.
+You may email your son at: “firstname.lastname@example.org”.

 In the interest of good dietetics, we request that you do not enclose any gum, candy, or food with the cards or letters that you send.
 Please help us avoid problems in this regard by explaining this request to your son before he departs for camp.
 We have plenty of food options, scheduled snacks throughout the day, and great desserts available!
 Interested in what we serve?
 Check out our Meals At Camp Page!